sanskarsoni88/Auto-categorization-pipeline/README.md

 **Data Preparation**: Compile your product data into a DataFrame with a single column titled 'Product Name'.
 Save this as a CSV in the base directory.
 **Execution**: Navigate to the base directory and run the start.py script with your CSV file:

-cd /path/to/base/directory # Ensure you're in the base directory python3 src/start.py your_product_file.csv
+cd /path/to/base/directory # Ensure you're in the base directory <br>
+python3 src/start.py your_product_file.csv

 ## Looking Ahead